 The nostalgic executive, refers constantly to the past.
-What she did in her previous company, how she managed to build X and how the company eventually called McKinsey (one of the Four Horsemen) and, yes, how she still keeps a template that would be just what you need now.
+What they did in their previous company, how they managed to build X and how the company eventually called McKinsey (one of the Four Horsemen) and, yes, how they still keep a template that would be just what you need now.
 Like nostalgic exiled people who keep souvenirs and paraphernalia, the exiled executive keeps templates and workbooks.

 The nostalgic executive suffers from maladie du pays, which is French for homesickness and sounds much better

-The nomadic type may or may not travel light, and, who knows, he may have one or two McKinsey templates as well.
-But his focus is the travel ahead.
-Some nomadic are just temporary job holders (actually they don’t hold a job, the job holds them) and others are more of a builder type who want to leave a visible legacy beyond the fraternal pictures of the Gap Year.
+The nomadic type may or may not travel light, and, who knows, they may have one or two McKinsey templates as well.
+But their focus is the travel ahead.
+Some nomadics are just temporary job holders (actually they don’t hold a job, the job holds them) and others are more of a builder type who want to leave a visible legacy beyond the fraternal pictures of the Gap Year.

-Other nomadic ones may see the new post-exhile status as a form of rehabilitation for all sins and suffering of the past.
+Other nomadic ones may see the new post-exile status as a form of rehabilitation for all sins and suffering of the past.